Nomad-engineers/threads-platform/docs/README.md

 ## Contributing

-We welcome contributions to Threadlytics!
+We welcome contributions to Threads-Boost!
 Please see our [contributing guide](development/006-contributing.md) for details on:

 - Code style and standards
 - Pull request process